1915 Vanceboro international bridge bombing: Background

+The Vanceboro bombing was part of a broader German sabotage campaign orchestrated by von Papen from his position as military attaché.
+The Canadian Pacific Railway line through Vanceboro was strategically significant as it moved troops and materiel through Maine and across the Vanceboro Bridge to the Port of St. John, a major shipping entrepot for Allied men and materiel during World War I. Despite its importance, the bridge had been left unguarded since October 1914.

 Bombing

 Horn left New York from Grand Central Terminal on a New Haven Railroad passenger train to Boston on January 29, 1915, carrying a suitcase of dynamite.
 He took the overnight train out of Boston (operated by the Boston and Maine Railroad), placing the suitcase of explosives in a lower berth.
 Horn's sleeping car was transferred to the Maine Central Railroad in Portland and proceeded east across Maine to the Maine Central's eastern terminus at the border hamlet of Vanceboro the following day.
 Upon arrival in Vanceboro, Horn checked into the Exchange Hotel and was observed hiding the suitcase in a wood pile outdoors while scouting the railway bridge on the border over the St. Croix River several hundred feet to the east; this bridge was jointly owned by the Canadian Pacific Railway and the Maine Central Railroad.
 At least three Vanceboro residents reported his suspicious behaviour to the US immigration inspector.
 The inspector interviewed Horn at the hotel, and Horn assured him that he was merely a Danish farmer looking to purchase land in the area.
 Horn spent the next two days maintaining a low profile and watching the extremely-busy Canadian Pacific Railway main line to determine the schedule of trains.

 On the night of Monday, February 1, 1915, Horn checked out of the hotel claiming to be catching a train that evening.
 He apparently changed into a German army uniform to avoid being convicted of being a spy (and potentially executed) before proceeding to the railway bridge over the St. Croix River sometime after midnight.